-Please refer to the Powers of Attorney Fact Sheet that accompanies this form for more information.
-The Powers of Attorney Fact Sheet is also available from NSW Land Registry Services website at www.nswlrs.com.au nominate one or more persons (referred to as an attorney) to act on your behalf.
+A general power of attorney is a legal document that allows you (the 'principal') to nominate one or more persons (referred to as an 'attorney') to act on your behalf.
 A general power of attorney gives the attorney the authority, if you choose, to manage your legal and financial affairs, including buying and selling real estate, shares and other assets for you, operating your bank accounts, and spending money on your behalf.